-- Constructive outcomes in all pending rate case and regulatory proceedings. - Normal weather patterns for the remainder of the year. - Weather-normalized retail electric sales are projected to increase 1%. - Weather-normalized retail firm natural gas sales are projected to be flat. - Capital rider revenue is projected to increase \$60 million to \$70 million (net of PTCs). - O&M expenses are projected to increase 1% to 2%. - Depreciation expense is projected to increase approximately \$305 million to \$315 million. - Property taxes are projected to be flat.
-This change is largely earnings neutral and is offset in revenue due to property tax trackers. - Interest expense (net of AFUDC - debt) is projected to increase \$140 million to \$150 million, net of interest income. - AFUDC - equity is projected to increase \$65 million to \$75 million. - ETR is projected to be $\sim(6\%)$ to (8%) .
-The assumption change is largely due to an increase in the PTC rate, which is offset in revenue and largely earnings neutral.
-The negative ETR is largely offset by PTCs flowing back to customers in capital riders and fuel mechanisms and is largely earnings neutral.
-The projected ETR does not reflect the potential impact of nuclear PTCs, which are also expected to flow back to customers.
+- Constructive outcomes in all pending rate case and regulatory proceedings, including requests for deferral of incremental insurance costs associated with wildfire risk. - Normal weather patterns for the remainder of the year. - Weather-normalized retail electric sales are projected to increase ~1%. - Weather-normalized retail firm natural gas sales are projected to decline by ~1%. - Capital rider revenue is projected to increase \$60 million to \$70 million (net of PTCs). - O&M expenses are projected to increase 3% to 4%. - Depreciation expense is projected to increase approximately \$290 million to \$300 million. - Property taxes are expected to decline \$10 to \$20 million. - Interest expense (net of AFUDC - debt) is projected to increase \$130 million to \$140 million, net of interest income. - AFUDC - equity is projected to increase \$70 million to \$80 million.